 Many of us know that eating too much processed sugar can be detrimental to our overall health.
-Unfortunately sugar is added to many foods, especially ones marketed for children.
-In order to ensure that our families don’t end up eating too much added sugar we must become nutrition label detectives and do some simple math.
+Unfortunately, sugar is added to many foods, especially ones marketed for children.
+In order to ensure that our families don’t end up eating too much added sugar, we must become nutrition label detectives and do some simple math.
 Don’t be scared, I promise it’s simple!
-With a little math and some reading of nutrition labels you may change the way you think of some commonly eaten “healthy” foods and find some easy ways to reduce sugar in your child’s diet.
+With a little math and some reading of nutrition labels, you may change the way you think of some commonly eaten “healthy” foods and find some easy ways to reduce sugar in your child’s diet.

 In order to reduce sugar in your child’s diet, you need to know what to look for.
 What kinds of common foods have added sugars?
 They are found in many foods, which at first glance we may think of as being healthy.
-Yogurts, smoothies, granola bars, dried fruit, granola and cereals are some that often contain a lot of added sugar.
+Yogurts, smoothies, granola bars, dried fruit, granola, and cereals are some that often contain a lot of added sugar.
 Just to clarify, when talking about added sugar I mean any sugar that isn’t naturally occurring.
 Naturally occurring sugars would come from fruit and dairy products.

 – Fruit juice concentrates– Maltose– Corn sweetener